IS YOUR WORK READY FOR SALE?

 TIPS FOR SUCCESS

-YOU decide what level of quality you want to commit to.
+YOU have to decide who you are and what level of quality you want to commit to.

 YOU must be RELIABLE in quality and delivery.

 YOU keep your prices consistent.
-Never undercut your galleries.

 YOU must fix mistakes quickly.